saivishnu001/Data-Analysis-Dashboard/README.md

 List the tools and frameworks used to create the dashboard, such as:

--Microsoft Excel or Power BI (for visualization).
+- Microsoft Excel or Power BI (for visualization).

--Python or SQL (for data preprocessing).
+- Python or SQL (for data preprocessing).

 ## Conclusion